aneuhold/tracktory/docs/infrastructure/deployment-guide.md

 - Keep costs low by using free tiers and minimizing egress.
 R2 plus Cloudflare CDN reduces egress for images
 - If cold starts are noticeable, consider Cloud Run min instances = 1 (small cost) or add Cloudflare cache rules
+- API caching in CDN/proxy for read endpoints is a later, manual switch after initial DNS-only cutover
 - **Netlify sites**: Continue to work normally with Cloudflare DNS.
 You can gradually enable Cloudflare proxy features (orange cloud) for performance benefits, but test carefully
 - **Rollback plan**: If issues arise, you can quickly change nameservers back to Netlify DNS, though propagation takes time